SakibSaikia/SakibSaikia.github.io/_posts/2017-06-29-Understanding-Shader-Matrix-Transforms.markdown

 ---
 layout: 	post
-title:  	"Understanding Shader Matrix Transforms"
+title:  	"Matrix Operations in Shaders"
 date:   	2017-06-29 22:18:46 -0500
 category: 	"Graphics"
-published:	false
+published:	true
 ---

 This post is about vector matrix transforms in shaders, and how they are treated by today's GPUs.
 This seems like a pretty mundane topic of discussion, but there are a few things which seemed interesting to bring up.